Brett-Tanner/SQLZOO/README.md

 - For #10 I forgot to exclude the country itself from the list of countries it was being compared against, but got there in the end

 ## 05
+- WHERE sorts stuff before GROUP BY, HAVING after they're grouped
+- Means HAVING can't use original cols as conditions (unless you include them in the new table), can use SUM/COUNT etc. of them though

 ## 06